Travelgate/documentation/kb/faqs/glossary.md

 The owner or manager of a hotel or accommodation service, responsible for overseeing operations, rates, and availability.

 - **Hotels Query (HotelList)**
-A query used to retrieve a list of hotels or properties from the TravelgateX system.
+A query used to retrieve a list of hotels or properties from the Travelgate system.

 - **Hotel-X**
-Powerful GraphQL-based aggregation API specifically designed to meet the unique needs of Buyers on TravelgateX platform, providing key benefits such as multimode searches and plugins.
+Powerful GraphQL-based aggregation API specifically designed to meet the unique needs of Buyers on Travelgate platform, providing key benefits such as multimode searches and plugins.

 - **HTTP Authorization**
 A method of verifying a user's identity in HTTP requests, typically using tokens, API keys, or credentials in the header of a request.